batterseapower/libcharsetdetect/README.md

 Pulls together:

-  * A NSPR emulation library (see nspr-emu/README.md)
+  * A NSPR emulation library (see `nspr-emu/README.md`)
   * Code written by Colin Snover to provide a command line interface to the library
   * The UCSD library itself from the Mozilla seamonkey source tree

+## Building

+We have a build system based on CMake, so you will need that installed.
+That done, simply do this incantation:

+    cmake .
+    make
+    sudo make install

+This will install the header file `charsetdetect.h` and the UCSD shared library, which you should link against in your compiler.

 ## API documentation